15 Best Foods To Relieve Baby Constipation And Recipes To Try

 Foods That Help With Constipation

-1. Oatmeal: Oats are rich in soluble and insoluble fiber, which add bulk to the diet and improve gut health.
-Regular consumption of oatmeal by babies could relieve constipation (11).
+1. Oatmeal: Oats are rich in soluble and insoluble fiber, which adds bulk to the diet and improves gut health.
+Regular consumption of oatmeal by babies could relieve constipation (12).

-4. Berries: Berries, such as blueberries, are rich in soluble and insoluble fiber.
-Feeding pureed berries regularly could keep the baby’s gut healthy and ensure the timely passage of stools.
+4. Berries: Berries, such as blueberries and raspberries, are rich in soluble and insoluble fiber.
+Feeding pureed berries regularly could keep the baby’s gut healthy and ensure the timely passage of stools (15).

-5. Prunes: Prunes are dried plums, which are rich in fiber and sorbitol, which draws water into the intestines.
-To ensure hydration and promote bowel movements, increase water intake when eating high-fiber meals such as pears.
+5. Prunes: Prunes are dried plums, rich in fiber and sorbitol, which draws water into the intestines (15).
+Increase water intake when eating high-fiber meals such as prunes to ensure hydration and promote bowel movements.
 Homemade prune juice and prune puree for babies are a popular remedy for constipation in babies.

 10. Whole grains: Whole grains contain the outer fiber-rich layer called the bran.
 Regular consumption of whole grains could relieve constipation.
-You may serve whole grains, such as whole wheat and brown rice, to the baby.
-Choose whole-grain products, such as whole-grain bread and crackers.
+You may serve whole grains, such as whole wheat, barley, and brown rice.
+Choose whole-grain products, such as whole-grain bread, crackers, or pasta (20).

-In addition to the aforementioned food items, peaches, chia seeds, barley, and flaxseeds are also known for their ability to relieve constipation.
+In addition to the aforementioned food items, grapes, apricots, asparagus, squash, and kidney beans are also known for their ability to relieve constipation (24).
 It is good to consult a doctor to determine the possible underlying cause before trying these constipation-alleviating food items.
 Do not feed these items in excess, instead focus on making them a part of the baby’s well-balanced diet.

 protip_icon Quick fact